-For Option 1: Participant must have all 24 credits required to graduate from a traditional high school, or the number of credits established by the local school system that the participant last attended; participant must be at least 17 years of age; participant did not pass the AHSGE.
+For Option 1: Participant must have all 24 credits required to graduate from a traditional high school, or the number of credits established by the local school system that the participant last attended; participant must be at least 19 years of age (effective 8/1/2018); participant will have failed one or more parts of the Alabama High School Graduation Exam (AHSGE).

-For Option 2: Participant must have at least 10 credits required to graduate from a traditional high school in Alabama; participant must be at least 17 years of age; participant must assess on the TABE (Test for Adult Basic Education); TABE score must be in the high intermediate level (grade equivalency of 6.0 or higher) in all three sub-skill tests for student to participate in HSDO (pre-test), and ASE Low or ASE High (grade equivalency of 9.0 or higher) in all three sub-skill tests before completing HSDO (post-test).
+For Option 2: Participant must have at earned at least 10 required graduation credits from an Alabama public high school; participant must be at least 19 years of age (effective 8/1/2018); participant must assess on the TABE (Test for Adult Basic Education) in the high intermediate level (grade equivalency of 6.0 or higher) in all three sub-skill tests for student to participate in HSDO (pre-test).
+After completing the requirements of the student's HSDO Plan of Instruction (POI), the HSDO student must then (as a completion requirement) obtain at least one EFL gain (in either Reading, Language, or Math) scoring at the ASE Low or higher level, or successfully complete at least one postsecondary, career pathway class.

-The following is a list of forms associated with HSO.
-The forms are housed in AAESAP under the "Help" link, and may be downloaded as needed: 1) Step-by-Step Guidance, 2) Eligibility Determination Form, 3) Transcript Request Form, 4) High School Transcript Audit Form, 5) Plan of Instruction (POI) for Option 1, 6) Plan of Instruction (POI) for Option 2, and 7) Non-Traditional High School Options Transcript.
+The following is a list of forms associated with HSDO.
+The forms are housed in AAESAP under the "Help/Resources" link, and may be downloaded as needed: 1) Step-by-Step Guidance, 2) Eligibility Determination Form, 3) Transcript Request Form, 4) High School Transcript Audit Form, 5) Plan of Instruction (POI) for Option 1, 6) Plan of Instruction (POI) for Option 2, and 7) Non-Traditional High School Options Transcript.

-The FAQs for HSDO are considered to be the policy for the HSDO program.
+\The Procedural Guideline Questions for HSDO are considered to be the policy for the HSDO program.